Infectious Bronchitis in Chickens

 These antibodies in chickens come in the form of immunoglobulin (IgY).
 As it happens, IgY is analogous to human antibodies (IgG).

 Every egg from hens in the study contains about 50 to 100mg IgY, which contains about 2-10% specific antibodies.
-The number of antibodies in the egg depends on the breed, age, and environmental factors of the laying hen.
+The number of antibodies in the egg depends on the laying hen’s breed, age, and environmental factors.
 Using chicken eggs for COVID antibody generation is a cost-effective strategy that’s easily scalable.

 The study also notes that virus neutralization did not occur in chickens already vaccinated for Infectious Bronchitis.
 This indicates that there is no cross-reaction between Infectious Bronchitis antibodies and SARS-CoV-2.

 Infectious Bronchitis is a widespread, contagious viral disease that targets the upper respiratory tract.
-Once a bird becomes infected, the virus can spread to several organs, such as the kidneys, guts, and reproductive tract.
+Once a bird becomes infected, the virus can spread to several organs, such as the kidneys (nephritis), guts, and reproductive tract, filling the ovary with fluids.

 Infected chickens sneeze, cough, and have difficulty breathing while making rattling sounds.
 These symptoms are very similar to the symptoms of other common respiratory diseases.